ontola/home/_posts/2019-06-29-rdf-serialization-formats.md

 This makes RDF/XML conceptually difficult and quite verbose, compared to other standards.
 For XML developers, it might look familiar, but since it does not clearly reflect the triple model, it will probably cause confusion.

-Use it only if you really need to work with XML.
+Use it only if you need to work with XML.

 ```xml
 <?xml version="1.0"?>